rails/rails/guides/source/action_view_overview.md

 #### stylesheet_url

-Computes the url to a stylesheet asset in the `app/assets/stylesheets` directory.
+Computes the URL to a stylesheet asset in the `app/assets/stylesheets` directory.
 This will call `stylesheet_path` internally and merge with your current host or your asset host.

 ```ruby
 stylesheet_url "application" # => http://www.example.com/assets/application.css